JetBrains/godot-support/readme.md

 Fields marked with [Export] attribute would not be marked as not-initialized.
 Classes marked with [Tool] attribute would not be marked as unused.
+Delegates marked with [Signal] attribute would not be marked as unused.

 # Recomendations